-Over 7,800 bicycle crashes occurred in Florida in 2016!
-And because access to riding bicycles is so easy, we often forget that there are rules and regulations for riding.
-We, at Kaire & Heffernan LLC, have created this easy-to-read guide to not only provide you with the knowledge you need when riding your bike, but also to hopefully prevent many crashes in the near future.
+Over 7,800 bicycle crashes occurred in Florida in 2016.
+And, because access to riding bicycles is so easy, we often forget that there are rules and regulations for riding.
+At Kaire & Heffernan, PLLC, we have created this easy-to-read guide to not only provide you with the knowledge you need when riding your bike but also hopefully prevent many crashes in the near future.

 (1) Every person propelling a vehicle by human power has all of the rights and all of the duties applicable to the driver of any other vehicle under this chapter, except as to special regulations in this chapter, and except as to provisions of this chapter which by their nature can have no application.

-- If you are riding your bike, roller skating, skateboarding (or anything else that requires human force to move it), you are to abide by the same laws as the driver of any other vehicle discussed in the following laws.
+- If you are riding your bike, roller-skating, skateboarding or anything else of the like, you are to abide by the same laws as the driver of any other vehicle discussed in the following laws.
 However, there are exceptions, which will be explained later on.

 (2) A person operating a bicycle may not ride other than upon or astride a permanent and regular seat attached thereto.

 - You are only permitted to ride your bike if you’re sitting on the seat.

 (3)(a) A bicycle may not be used to carry more persons at one time than the number for which it is designed or equipped, except that an adult rider may carry a child securely attached to his or her person in a backpack or sling.